-Admission to all Master’s and Ph.D. programs at the GSEFM occurs as part of a competitive process on the basis of the review of the application dossiers by the faculty admissions committee.
+Admission to the MSQ and Ph.D. programs at GSEFM occurs as part of a competitive process on the basis of the review of the application dossiers by the admissions committee.
 In evaluating the application dossiers, the admissions committee inter alia gives consideration to the following factors:

-An undergraduate specialization in economics or business administration is not required.
-As the first-year courses in the GSEFM programs assume familiarity for example with multivariable calculus, statistics through simple regression, and matrix algebra, adequate mathematical preparation is very important.
-The minimum previous degree prerequisite is a bachelor's degree (to be completed at the time of beginning of program studies), in a degree program with thorough coverage of quantitative methods.
-Candidates who have not completed a bachelor's degree in a degree program with thorough coverage of quantitative methods must have completed (at the time of beginning of their program studies) a master's degree in a degree program with thorough coverage of quantitative methods.
-While there is no minimum grade point average, given the quality of applications regularly received by the GSEFM, the admissions committee's standard should be expected to be well above a "B" grade point average.
+An undergraduate and/or graduate specialization in economics or business is not required.
+As the first-year courses in the GSEFM programs assume familiarity for example with multivariable calculus, statistical inference, econometrics through linear regression, and linear algebra, adequate mathematical preparation is very important.
+The minimum previous degree prerequisite is a Bachelor's degree (to be completed at the time of beginning of studies at GSEFM), in a degree program with adequate coverage of quantitative methods.
+Candidates who have not completed a Bachelor's degree in a degree program with adequate coverage of quantitative methods are expected to have completed (at the time of beginning of studies at GSEFM) a Master's degree in a degree program with adequate coverage of quantitative methods.
+While there is no minimum grade point average, given the quality of applications regularly received by GSEFM, the admissions committee's standard should typically be expected to be above a "B" grade point average.

 The exclusive language of all GSEFM programs is English.
-Sufficiently strong English language skills may be documented in one of the following forms: (i) A diploma/degree certificate from a secondary school with English as the official language of instruction (the secondary school must have been attended for at least two years); (ii) At least one year of successfully completed university-level studies in a degree program being exclusively taught in the English language; (iii) Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
+Sufficiently strong English language skills may be documented in one of the following forms: (i) A diploma/degree certificate from a secondary school with English as the official language of instruction (the secondary school must have been attended for at least two years); (ii) Official confirmation of the successful completion of at least one year of university-level studies in a degree program being exclusively taught in English language; (iii) Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
 The minimum scores are as follows: TOEFL/iBT: 93; TOEFL/PBT: 580; IELTS: 7.0.
 The TOEFL Designated Institution Code for GSEFM is "7276".

-All applications received will be reviewed.
+In stage two, all applications received between February 1 and March 31 will be reviewed.
 Particularly strong applicants from this pool of applications will receive a positive admissions decision around the end of May.
 All remaining applicants from this pool of applications will be reconsidered in stage three.

-GSEFM strongly encourages applicants to submit their application dossier in stage one or stage two to have sufficient time for visa applications and other arrangements.
+GSEFM strongly encourages applicants to submit their application dossier in stage one or stage two, so as to have sufficient time for visa applications and other arrangements.
+Also, all financial aid (see also the separate section on financial aid) may be awarded during the first or second stage of the admissions process.